 In 1825, on November 25, a group of 5 students of Union College came together and privately formed a group to engage in discussions and educational debates.
 The members came together to discuss topics and issues that were not addressed in their academic courses and prepared themselves for interesting careers that the college’s professors didn’t educate them for.
 They named their fraternity: the ‘Kappa Alpha Society’.

 Fraternities were often looked upon as ‘secret societies’, and the phenomenon started to spread quickly spread to many other college campuses.
 The first sorority was established in 1831, and all these so-called ‘Greek Clubs’ were consisting of a loyal network of members and supporters who knew how to dress, the brothers and sisters, who were vowing loyalty to each other to death.

 What makes Greek life rewarding?

 Well, Greek life is giving its members the pretty unique opportunity to learn how to best lead and interact with their peers.
 It happens often that sorority or fraternity members who can’t get along well are being forced to cooperate.
 This way they will develop skills that are crucial in their post-college positions.
-And what’s also important is that members will have the chance for practicing and failing in their undertakings, without running the risk to loose their supporting network.
+And what’s also important is that members will have the chance of practicing and failing in their undertakings, without running the risk to lose their supporting network.
 Members may fail miserably, but still have sisters or brothers that love them and care for them.
 They will pick their fellow members up, and challenge them to do it all over again, but now better.
 Sorority and fraternity members are taught crucial social interaction and communications skills.
 See also this post to learn if joining a Greek club could be right for you.